jeswin/snipget/README.md

 The snippets are expected to be committed into your source control. snipget tracks all downloaded snippets in snipget.json.
 This file (snipget.json) is also expected to be committed to your source control.

+## Why?

+- Package management approaches (such as npm) result in 100s of MBs of downloads
+- Semver ranges are a security risk.
+The next patch version could be malicious.
+- We need to get back to smaller, self contained libs.
+IMHO.

 ## Installation

 Download binaries for your system.
 Currently only 64-bit Linux, OSX and Windows platforms are supported.